MicrosoftDocs/windows-dev-docs/windows-apps-src/launch-resume/launch-the-default-app-for-a-file.md

 ---
 title: Launch the default app for a file
-description: Learn how to launch the default app for a file. ms.assetid: BB45FCAF-DF93-4C99-A8B5-59B799C7BD98 ms.date: 07/05/2018 ms.topic: article
+description: Learn how to use the Windows.System.Launcher API to launch the default handler for a file that your app can't handle itself. ms.assetid: BB45FCAF-DF93-4C99-A8B5-59B799C7BD98 ms.date: 07/05/2018 ms.topic: article